Old-Fashioned Peanut Brittle

 - Candy thermometer

-A quick note on safety before we get started – please be careful when working with the hot candy mixture.
+A quick note on safety before we start – please be careful when working with the hot candy mixture.
 Handle it with care!
-And be sure to use protective equipment (oven mitts when handling hot pans or bowls, etc.) and slow, thoughtful movements.
+Be sure to use protective equipment (oven mitts when handling hot pans or bowls, etc.) and slow, thoughtful movements.

-First, you’ll want to prepare a sheet pan with parchment paper and then set aside.
+First, you’ll want to prepare a sheet pan with parchment paper and then set it aside.

 Next, in a saucepan, stir the sugar and corn syrup together until mixed well.